 The most poorly thought-out aspect of Barker’s Hell is the fact that damned souls all feel their suffering strictly in physical terms, as if they all still had their bodies.
 They can even die.
 Wait … What?
 This novel had more “Wait … What?” moments than any other book I’ve ever read.
 But then I’ve never read the Twilight series.

 Harry and his friends – grandly called the Harrowers as in the Harrowing of Hell – wander around the Pit and crack jokes like they’re in a Michael Bay movie.
 Yep, nothing makes you feel the terrors of Hell like having the characters not take it seriously.

 Fortunately they speak English in Hell.
 Wait … What?
 Yes, they speak English.
 I thought at first that it was some supernatural thing where demons can make themselves understood in all the tongues of humanity but no. The demons speak English even when saying things TO EACH OTHER … including things they don’t want the invading Harrowers to hear.
-I guess they can’t even talk in long-dead languages just to keep secrets from the uninvited humans.

 Anyway the Harrowers trail Pinhead to an island in a Hellish lake.
 Along the way some demons sacrifice other demons by slitting their throats, causing them to die.
 Wait … What?
 If you thought it was puzzling wondering what happens to the damned who “die” in Hell then try to wrap your mind around the way this tale presents demons themselves possessing physical forms which can be killed.

 Where do you go if you “die” in Hell?
 Barker apparently neither knows nor cares, which makes you wonder why he even introduced the concept into the proceedings.